shirtsgroup/glycoinsulin_analysis/useful_files/README.md

   - `prep.sh`
 - **Step 3**: On Bridges-2, launch an interactive node using: `interact -N 1 --ntasks-per-node=64` and then execute `bash prep.sh`, answer all the prompts to launch an MD simulation, and submit the job.

-For more information, please visit the relevant [HackMD note](https://hackmd.io/@WeiTseHsu/glycoinsulin_preparation).
+For more details about the preparation workflow, please refer to our paper.

+Additionally, below are the descriptions of the files not mentioned in the workflow above.
+- `archived` folder: A folder that contains `prep_dir.sh` and `prep_md.sh`, the predecessor of `prep.sh`.
+- `adjust_pdb_format.py`: